My work navigates the slippage between race, gender, sexuality and aging, subjects often mediated through the territory of the female body.

 From riding a motorcycle for the past thirty years to using body paint as a means of engaging racial issues and gender norms, my recent work comes out of an art practice developed over decades, one in which I lived the subject without filter and that at times has extended my studio practice beyond it’s walls.

 Being a biker is part of my practice.
 Motorcycles are traditionally associated with men, sexuality, rebellion, freedom and danger.
 A woman riding a motorcycle is a cyborg: genderless, body-machine.
-My series, Naked Bike, begins when the ride ends and the woman walks into female.
+My series, Naked Bike, in particular is about leaving the gender-neutral space of the motorcycle and walking into female.

-Ultimately, my performances and artworks are a physical expression of a life lived while simultaneously engaging the viewer and myself on questions of beauty, race, gender and who gets to talk about the what, why, how and when in America.
+Ultimately, my performances and artworks are a physical expression of a life lived while simultaneously engaging the viewer and myself on questions of identities and who gets to talk about the what, why, how and when in society.

 UNCANNY LADY M